-When it comes to relationships, if there's one issue that stands out as a major problem and one that can be changed with a little attitude adjustment, it's this...
+When it comes to relationships, if there's one issue that stands out as a major problem and one that can be changed with a little understanding, it's this...

 The way you talk to each other.